rnicrosoft-studio/pgf-tikz-manual-chinese/README.md

-# Manual in Chinese for `pgf – A Portable Graphic Format for TeX`
+# Manual in Chinese for `PGF/TikZ`

+`PGF/TikZ` 宏包使用手册中文译版

 ![CI](https://github.com/rnicrosoft-studio/pgf-tikz-manual-chinese/workflows/CI/badge.svg)

+This repository is forked from the official repository and uses the same `Github Action` workflow as the official does as CI tool, so that the latest release version can be obtained directly without compilation by yourself.
+And it will be more convenient for pull request (welcomed!) review.

-Only consider about `luatex` and `xelatex` engines.
+Only `luatex` and `xelatex` engines are considered in manual compilation.
 `luatex` is suggested by the original manual and will have a higher priority.
 Actually, the original source skipped some chapters in other engine's versions.